About us

 kadó in KaDeWe

 The kadó jewellery boxes are filled with our house mixtures: sweet mild liquorice, salty liquorice or a mixture of both, the kadó mixture.
-The design bags contains a delicious marble mix of chocolate-liquorice marbels, the Berlin Mix with sweet & sour liquorice and Meer Mix with extra salty liquorice.
+The design bags contain a delicious marble mix of chocolate-liquorice marbels, the Berlin Mix with sweet & sour liquorice and Meer Mix with extra salty liquorice.
 Our own recipes, liquorice with ginger as well as liquorice with sea salt can be found in the handy decorative tins.
-Liquorice pipes and a creamy ammonia Salmiakki-chocolate round off the kadó assortment at KaDeWe.
-The boxes with loose liquorice invite you to try them out.
-Unfortunately, the offer to put together your own liquorice bag á la Pick & Mix is currently not available due to corona.

 kadó im KaDeWe